 No matter how diligent you are with teeth care, there’s always the risk of damage, inflammation or infection.
 As a result, the majority of people will be forced to get a root canal treatment at some point.
 It’s one of the most common and yet most maligned dental procedures in the world, despite saving millions of teeth per year.
 What exactly is a root canal and why would you need one?

 The hard enamel on the outside of the tooth protects a soft, pulpy inside that is full of tissue and nerves.
 When a tooth becomes cracked, damaged, or decayed, the pulp can become inflamed or infected.
 If left untreated, the infection can spread to the bone.
 This can cause a lot of pain, but there are treatment options available that can help in case this happens to you.

 While you can opt for a tooth extraction, a root canal treatment is a great way to relieve dental pain without the extra time, energy, and money required to remove and replace the damaged tooth.

-It’s an effective remedy for an extremely common problem, but many people are hesitant to go through with it because of its reputation.
+It’s an effective remedy for extremely common root canal problems, but many people are hesitant to go through with it because of its reputation.
 Root canals are thought of as excruciating experiences, but this couldn’t be farther from the truth!
-The goal of root canals is to give you long-term relief and comfort, and prevent further injury and suffering.
+The goal of root canals is to give you long-term relief and comfort and prevent further injury and suffering.

 Book An Appointment Now

 If your teeth are aching, tender, or sensitive to cold and hot temperatures, it might be time for a root canal.
-We at Tee Family Dental can guide you through the quick and easy process of bringing you some much-needed dental relief.
+We at Tee Family Dental can guide you through the quick and easy process of bringing you some much-needed dental relief from root canal symptoms.
 Contact us for more information about root canal procedure or cost and to schedule your appointment now.
 Dr. Simon Tee can also help you with denture implants and crowns & bridges.